prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 * **The Go Challenge is free and registration is not required**.
 * A new Go Challenge will be posted here on the **first day of each month** starting March 2015.
 * The challenge is open to individuals only.
-* You are invited to email your queries / doubts to satish [at] joshsoftware.com
+* You are invited to post your queries / doubts on our [forum](https://groups.google.com/d/forum/go-challenge).

 **How does the Go Challenge benefit you ?**